The Best Hotels in Cairo, Egypt, for Every Traveller

-Home to the most incredible Islamic and Pharaonic sights in Egypt, Cairo is a breathtaking city for romantics, architecture buffs, historians and pleasure-seekers alike.
-From the silent power of the pyramids to the crowded bazaars and bars, there’s something for every taste, every budget and every interest.
+From the silent power of the pyramids to the crowded bazaars and bars, there’s something for every taste, every budget and every interest in Cairo, Egypt.
 This can also be said of the city’s hotels – from small boutique residences to luxury giants – you’ll find a suitable spot for any occasion.
-Read on to discover some of the best places to stay in Cairo.
+Read on to discover some of the best hotels in Cairo.

-Situated in Giza, half an hour’s drive southwest of central Cairo, Marriot’s Mena House offers luxury accommodation at the foot of the Great Pyramids.
-Rooms and suites feature dark hardwood floors, rich fabrics, marble bathrooms and balconies.
+Situated in Giza, half an hour’s drive southwest of central Cairo, Marriot’s Mena House offers opulent accommodation at the foot of the Great Pyramids.
+Rooms and suites at this luxury hotel near Cairo feature dark hardwood floors, rich fabrics, marble bathrooms and balconies.
 Most rooms have pyramid views – those that don’t overlook the romantic gardens or the pool area.
 Four international eateries and one specialising in Indian cuisine provide plenty of choice.
 The Great Pyramids and the Sphinx are within a 20-minute walk.

 Occupying an unmissable cylindrical building on the southern tip of Gezira island, Sofitel’s five-star El Gezirah Hotel offers balconies with Nile views in all of its 433 rooms and suites.
 Blending contemporary interpretations of both French and Oriental design, these range in size from Superior Doubles to the Opera Suite.
-Onsite restaurant La Palmeraie is known as one of the best places in Cairo for Moroccan food and entertains with live music and belly dancing.
+Onsite restaurant La Palmeraie is known as one of the best places in Cairo for Moroccan food and entertains with live music and belly dancing, and the hotel is home to one of the best spas in Cairo.
 Catch a show at the Cairo Opera House or admire the 187m (614ft) Cairo Tower, both of which are a 15-minute walk away.

-The ultimate luxury base from which to explore central Cairo, Kempinski’s Nile Hotel offers rooms and suites on the banks on Africa’s longest river, all of which have their own private balconies.
+The ultimate luxury base from which to explore central Cairo, Kempinski’s Nile Hotel – one of Cairo’s best hotels – offers rooms and suites on the banks on Africa’s longest river, all of which have their own private balconies.
 When not surveying the Nile or the city from your palatial accommodations (sizes range from doubles to the ninth-floor Presidential Suite), you’re perfectly appointed to soak up the chaos and elegance of Downtown Cairo, and to see why the city was called the “Paris of the East” in the late 1800s.
 Eat Italian at the Blue, Turkish at Osmanly, and drink cocktails at the Jazz Bar.

-If you’re looking for a holiday paradise, The Nile Ritz Karlton Hotel is a perfect option for you.
+If you’re looking for a holiday paradise, The Nile Ritz-Carlton Hotel is a perfect option for you.
 Located in the heart of Cairo, between Nile River and Tahrir Square, this upscale hotel is the definition of sophisticated elegance and luxury.
-Praised by the likes of Frank Sinatra and even Elizabeth Taylor, the Cleopatra of the silver screen, the Nile Ritz Karlton Hotel will leave you feeling like a film star with its refreshing spa treatments, private swimming pool and fitness studio.
+Praised by the likes of Frank Sinatra and even Elizabeth Taylor, the Cleopatra of the silver screen, this luxury hotel in Cairo will leave you feeling like a film star with its refreshing spa treatments, private swimming pool and fitness studio.
 The hotel staff also takes care to offer every possible amenity in each room, as well awe-inspiring views of the Nile or the museum from every single room or suite.

 Talisman Hotel de Charme is a single-storey boutique bed and breakfast in downtown Cairo.
 Bedecked in antique furniture, Egyptian paintings and hand-made Persian carpets, Talisman gives a sense of old Egyptian times and adds to this relaxing old-school environment with a private library, where guests can curl up and bury themselves in a different kind of Egyptian tome.
 Though there is no restaurant in the hotel, the Talisman is surrounded by a number of inexpensive local restaurants and bars, so you won’t be hurting for nightlife options.

-Hotel Osiris is a cosy family-friendly hotel, located just 1km (0.6mi) from the Old Town in Cairo and conveniently based right outside the subway station.
+Hotel Osiris is a cosy family-friendly hotel in Cairo, located just 1km (0.6mi) from the Old Town in Cairo and conveniently based right outside the subway station.
 This hotel offers several spacious and well-equipped rooms, with options for single, triple, and family-sized accommodations.
 Decorated in warm, welcoming colours and classic Egyptian design, Osiris Hotel is a highly affordable option for every type of traveller.

 A refreshing little oasis in Zamalek, Hotel Longchamps carries on the long traditional of true Egyptian hospitality.
 Surrounded by lovely old villas and gardens from 1860s, it is located in a safe and upscale district.
 Since 1953, Longchamps has charmed visitors to Cairo with its combination of luxury Egyptian decor and intimate elegance – not only in the hotel’s beautifully decorated rooms, but also in their summer terrace and cosy winter garden.